Stat184-Fall2025/Sec-5_FP_Aarav_Ayushi_Yuerong/README.md

 c. conduct a summary table to help group members have a better understanding of the overall situation and decide a more specific direction of future investigation

-2. Data Visualization: developing professional-looking tables that are readable to unprofessionals or passengers, helping them to understand the situation of flight delays over 20 minutes (might be subject to change in the future), and plots/graphs(a bar plot and scatterplot) that make it clear for anybody to understand the information we extracted from this data.
+2. Data Visualization: developing professional-looking tables that are readable to unprofessionals or passengers, helping them to understand the situation of flight delays over 20 minutes (might be subject to change in the future), and plots/graphs that make it clear for anybody to understand the information we extracted from this data.
+   a. delay rates table of airports as a whole and individuals
+   b.
+Correlation between dep and arr delay
+   c. regression model with
+   d. barplot investigating correlation between time period and delay rate
+   e.
+ANOVA analysis of the variable airport
+   f. dist of dep/arr delay barplot

-3. Review and polish the process after the main body is done.
+4. Review and polish the process after the main body is done.

 a.
 Add notation, caption, and glyphs to the graph to make it brief and readable